Ritwikrajsingh/Crawling-Surpent/README.md

 - Arrow keys or 'WASD' as other games.

-- Included a hidden cheat: _player need find it himself._
+- Included a hidden cheat: _player need to find it himself._